-Application 1 Module: WAR1.war MANIFEST Class-Path: Dependency1.jar WAR Classloader Policy = MODULE Application 2 Module: WAR2.war WAR Classloader Policy = APPLICATION MANIFEST Class-Path: Dependency2.jar
+MANIFEST Class-Path: Dependency1.jar WAR Classloader Policy = MODULE

+WAR Classloader Policy = APPLICATION MANIFEST Class-Path: Dependency2.jar

 This example shows that when the application classloader policy of an application server is set to MULTIPLE, each application on the server has its own classloader.
 An application classloader also loads its Web modules if the application's WAR classloader policy is set to APPLICATION.
 If the policy is set to MODULE, then a Web module uses its own classloader.